danwing/referee/draft-wing-settle-referee.md

   a CA-signed certificate is at least reduced to being solved with just one device on the local domain (the Referee) rather than each of the servers on the local network.

-> Discussion: DHCP and RA could be specified instead of (or in addition to) DNS-SD.

 # Operational Notes {#operational-notes}